 Perhaps the most practical reason to study nursing at a postsecondary level is the fact that it is required.
 If you want to become a registered nurse today, you must first pursue a Bachelor of Science (BSN) or associate degree in nursing (ADN).
 You must then become licensed in your state of work.

 Most BSN programs take about four years to complete, while ADN programs can take two or three.
-At Goodwin College in Connecticut, however, we offer accelerated nursing coursework that allows students to complete their associate degree in 20 months part-time.
+At Goodwin University in Connecticut, however, we offer accelerated nursing coursework that allows students to complete their associate degree in 20 months part-time.
 You can also go on to complete your Bachelor’s degree (online, on-campus, or in hybrid format) in 16 months part-time.

 A postsecondary nursing education will undoubtedly serve as your gateway to a long-term, successful career in healthcare.
 In any nursing program you choose, you will have the opportunity to study sciences like anatomy, physiology, microbiology, psychology, chemistry, and sociology.
 You will also be offered hands-on, in-field experience through supervised clinical training.